surface water discoloration (e.g., a red, green, or brown tint)

 - Collection – Bottle type, volume, and preservative used depend on the laboratory doing the analysis.
 Generally, samples should be collected and stored in amber glass containers to avoid potential cyanotoxin adsorption associated with plastic containers and to minimize exposure to sunlight.

-- Quenching – samples (particularly “finished” drinking water samples) that have been exposed to any treatment chemicals should be quenched immediately upon sampling.
+- Quenching – samples that have been exposed to any treatment chemicals should be quenched immediately upon sampling.
 Sodium thiosulfate or ascorbic acid are commonly used as quenching agents.

 - Chilling – samples should be cooled immediately after collection; during shipping; and pending analysis at the laboratory.
 Depending on the analytical method being used, sample freezing (taking precautions to avoid breakage) may be appropriate to extend holding times.

-Although chlorophyll–a and cyanobacterial cells have been used as a first estimation of maximum intracellular microcystin concentration, it is important to isolate a pure culture of the strain and characterize and quantify the toxin to confirm that a particular cyanobacterial strain is the source of the toxin.
+It is important to isolate a pure culture of the cyanobacterial strain and characterize and quantify the toxin to confirm the cyanobacterial strain producing the toxin.
 When measuring “total” cyanotoxins (both intracellular and dissolved (extracellular) toxins), rupturing cyanobacterial cells (lysing) is generally employed to break the cell wall and release the toxins into solution.
 Freeze/thaw cycling (traditionally carried out over three or more cycles) represents the most common lysing technique, though some analytical methods rely on other approaches.
 Lysing is particularly important for samples collected prior to the PWS filter effluent.
 For a well-designed, well-operated PWS lysing would not be expected to have a significant impact on finished water (post-filtration) samples as cyanobacteria cells should not be present at significant levels in the finished water.
 Some analysts elect to confirm the effectiveness of raw-water lysing (or to judge the need for finished-water lysing) using microscopic examination for intact algal cells.
-For more information on sampling for cyanobacterial toxins, please review the USGS Guidelines for Design and Sampling for Cyanobacterial Toxin and Taste-and-Odor Studies in Lakes and Reservoirs (PDF) (52 pp, 2 MB).

-There is a diverse range of rapid screen tests and laboratory methods used to detect and identify cyanobacteria cells and cyanotoxins in water (see table below provided by Keith Loftin, USGS).
+There is a diverse range of rapid screen tests and laboratory methods used to detect and identify cyanobacteria cells and cyanotoxins in water.
 These methods can vary greatly in their degree of sophistication and the information they provide.
+These methods include:

 Analysis of microcystins is most commonly carried out using reversed-phase high performance liquid chromatographic methods (HPLC) combined with mass spectrometric (MS, MS/MS) or ultraviolet/photodiode array detectors (UV/PDA).
 Analytical methods such as enzyme–linked immunosorbent assays (ELISA) already exist to analyze cyanobacterial hepatotoxins and saxitoxins, and the protein phosphatase inhibition assay (PPIA) can be used for microcystins.
 These two methods are sensitive, rapid, and suitable for large-scale screening but are predisposed to false positives and unable to differentiate between toxin variants.
 The liquid chromatography/mass spectrometry (LC/MS) method can be fast in identifying the toxicants in the samples.
 Conventional polymerase chain reaction (PCR), quantitative real–time PCR (qPCR) and microarrays/DNA chips can be used to detect microcystin/nodularin and saxitoxin producers.
 However, relatively little work has been done on methods for detection of other toxins, including anatoxins and cylindrospermopsins.
 Saxitoxins are the exception, as they also occur widely in the marine environment and many methods have been developed for their detection in shellfish.

 The following table describes the methods available for cyanotoxin measurement in freshwater.
-The information in the table is adapted from a presentation entitled Analytical Methods for Cyanotoxin Detection and Impacts on Data Interpretation by Keith Loftin, Jennifer Graham, Barry Rosen (U.S. Geological Survey) and Ann St. Amand (Phycotech).
+For more information, please review Analytical Methods for Cyanotoxin Detection and Impacts on Data Interpretation by Keith Loftin, Jennifer Graham, Barry Rosen (U.S. Geological Survey) and Ann St. Amand (Phycotech).
 The presentation was given on April 26, 2010 at the 2010 National Water Quality Monitoring Conference at Denver, CO.

 ✓: Available for this toxin